Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 I love Saskatchewan as a name.

-Have never been there.
+I have never been there.

 Yeah, I hope so.
-Let's do it.

 Let's go to a Canadian tour to Saskatchewan.

-I think we can get sarcophaguses.
+I think if we can, yeah, get sarcophon.

 Yeah.
-Imagine getting sucked off in a sarcophagus in Saskatchewan.
+Imagine getting sucked off in a saguficus in Saskatchewan.
+Wow.
+I imagine.
+You almost did well then.

-Until you realised that's not what I was trying to say.
+I didn't he?
+Until you realise that's not what I was trying to say.
+I was trying to say something else.

 So this topic was set in Belgium, right?
+So I've got some Belgian food.

-Including mussels and fries.
+including mussels and fries.

 Mussels from Brussels.